 and other resources

 to direct and jump start participating design teams.
-A set of core criteria that all entries must meet was also developed, as well as criteria for both categories: Easiest Bill to Understand and Transformational Approach.
+A set of core criteria was also developed, as well as criteria for both categories: Easiest Bill to Understand and Transformational Approach.
 Last, we developed a responsive web site to house all of this information and coordinated challenge activities with Health 2.0, who provided the platform for the challenge.
-Challenge winners will be announced at the Health 2.0 fall conference on September 25-28th 2016.
+Challenge winners were announced at the Health 2.0 fall conference on September 25-28th, 2016.

 To support challenge participants, Mad*Pow worked with Health and Human Services to engage a group of pilot partners to offer expertise and implement the winning design challenge concepts.

 • Geisinger Health System (Danville, PA)

 • University of Utah Health Care (Salt Lake City, UT)

 Mad*Pow also collaborated with Health and Human Services to curate an advisory committee (which included two senior Mad*Pow health experience experts) and judging panel, which evaluated submissions based on understandability, creativity, and how well they addressed the challenges outlined by patients, providers, and payers.
 Specific details around evaluation criteria can be found on the challenge website

 Challenge Gains Traction

 conference in April 2016 and the challenge was launched by Secretary Sylvia Burwell at the DataPalooza

 was hosted by Health and Human Services, AARP, Pilot Partners and Mad*Pow in June to answer participant questions and over 150 attendees joined.
 More than 100 teams entered the competition in the first week of the challenge — a number that has grown to nearly 400 in two months.